benjamin-o-ansah/requirement-analysis/README.md

 - The booking database and search services must scale to handle thousands of concurrent users and millions of hotel listings, reflecting a microservices and elastic search architecture.
 - Customer data and payment transactions must be encrypted and processed in compliance with security standards to protect user privacy and prevent fraud.
 - The system must be available at all times with minimal downtime, ensuring 99.9 percent uptime so users can make bookings and hotel managers can update listings when needed.

+## Use Case Diagrams
+Use Case Diagrams are graphical representations of a system’s functionality that illustrate how various users (called actors) interact with the system to achieve specific goals.
+They depict the relationships between the actors and the different use cases, representing system behavior from a user’s point of view.

+### Benefits of Use Case Diagrams

+- Simplify system understanding: Provide a clear overview of what the system does and who interacts with it.

+- Improve communication: Bridge the gap between non-technical stakeholders and developers.

+- Support requirement validation: Help ensure that all required system functionalities are captured.

+- Aid in design and testing: Serve as the foundation for developing user scenarios and test cases.